EngMtaleb/TEP-Fault-Detection-Capstone/README.md

 With a correct run-level split the honest figures are 83.5% accuracy and a 2.11% false alarm rate.
 And three of the twenty faults turn out to be undetectable — their detection rate equals the false alarm rate, because the disturbed variable is not measured at all.
 That is an instrumentation limit, not a modelling one.

-The corrected analysis is being published separately.
+The corrected analysis is published at [EngMtaleb/TEP](https://github.com/EngMtaleb/TEP).

 🏭 Fault Detection & Predictive Maintenance